oliviergimenez/intro_tidyverse/README.md

 Just open the Rmd file and Knit it :smiley:

 Alternatively, I also provide the pdf (which I built using the awesome `xaringan::decktape()` function).

+This is work in progress.
+I need to pick a language, French or English, and also to find an example in ecology to be used throughout the presentation.